So you want to become a real estate agent?

 Contrary to popular opinion, real estate agents do not spend most of their time showing three houses to excited buyers in one day, writing offers, and attending closings to pick up the check.
 In fact, most of what we do is prospecting and marketing our services to ensure those few people who want to buy or sell know to call us.
 These prospecting activities, especially when you are a new agent, could include:

 - Conducting open houses for other agents.
 If you are willing to spend several hours on your weekends working at open houses, you could wind up selling the home you are working at, or gaining some buyers who need representation.
-Conducting open houses could also include: preparing flyers for distribution at the open house, notifying the neighborhood ahead of time that there will be an open house, putting up signs and balloons, writing a post about the open house, doing a live Facebook video of the open house, and more.
+Conducting open houses could also include: preparing flyers for distribution at the open house, notifying the neighborhood ahead of time that there will be an open house, putting up signs and balloons, writing a post about the open house, doing a live Facebook video of the open house, purchasing beverages and snacks, and more.
 You don’t just show up!

 - Start a website to get your name/business out there.
 Today, many people start their real estate search online.
 Because of that, you will want your name to pop up when someone searches for “real estate in [your town.]”
 Getting that to happen takes a lot of time and effort.
 Developing a website, writing material consistently, marketing the website, are all part of this activity.